-Prepacked TK211/212/213 columns of various sizes (e.g. 150 mL, 53 mL and 29 mL) are currently being developed and will be available soon.
+Prepacked TK211/212/213 columns of various sizes (e.g. 150 mL, 53 mL and 29 mL) are currently being developed.

 Lanthanide separation e.g. nca Lu-177 and nca Tb-161

 TBP Resin

 TriButylPhosphate (TBP)

 The TBP Resin is comprised of an inert support impregnated with Tributylphosphate (TBP).
 TBP is a widely used extractant, it finds application in the Purex process, the reprocessing of U and Pu from spent fuel.
 Other applications include, amongst others, the separation of yttrium for analytical purpose.